Maharashtra State Quota Counselling vs All India Quota Counselling

 NEET AIQ vs State Quota: What’s the Difference?

 Many students often ask what the State Quota and All India Quota (AIQ) actually mean in Maharashtra NEET counselling.
-Here’s a breakdown of the key differences between the Maharashtra state quota and AIQ counselling:
+Here’s a breakdown of the key differences between the Maharashtra state quota and AIQ quota (MCC Counselling 2026):

 Parameters | AIQ | State Quota |